department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 * Passing tests
 * Adding new tests
 * Adding documentation
-* Merging the Pull Request on Approval and test passing.
+* Merging the Pull Request when it's approved, tests are passing and the PR meets a Definition of Done.
-* Validating the changes in the Pull Request fulfill the needs of the Product Owner and related issue
+* Validating the changes in the Pull Request fulfill the needs of the Product Owner and ACs in related issue
 * Communicating any status about the deploy process, extra downtime, etc to the appropriate team members and Product Owner.
 * Provide notes on how to test and any necessary screenshots of changes.
 * Request a review from a Tech Lead if necessary.